juanmaurente/wordle/README.md

 # Project: Wordle
 ​
+This is the first project of our program using Java.
+I basically designed and structured my code to get a recreation of Wordle game.
+I also take some additional steps to interact with the user, and according to their responses continuing playing or exit the program.

+## Languages and Tools
+- Java
+- Github

+## Issues, things to improve and Challenges to be done by the end of the program
+- My first approach was to create two arraylists of characters and iterate over them in order to compare them.
+I found it easier in this case to use two nested for loops.
+- Another challenge was to being able to read the json file to import a random word.
+- Things I would add in the future are checking if the word the user has entered exists, using emojis and add a user track.

 ## MVP
 ​
 -   Recreate a simplified version of the game Wordle to be played in a Java console application